is00hcw/maven4enterprise/README.md

 mvn jgitflow:release-start
 ```

-It will merge then changes to development, update the development POM to next SNAPSHOT, and tag the release to master branch.
+It will merge then changes to development branch, update the development POM to next SNAPSHOT, and tag the release version to master branch.

 ## TOOD

 - Linux based packaging like rpm, deb
 - JRebel integration
-- More realistic integration
+- More realistic integration test

 ## Origin